Quantum Droplets of Light in Semiconductor Microcavities

 where the light-matter coupling is accounted for by the effective mass $M_*^{-1} = m_{\rm X}^{-1} +\Omega_R^2/[4 m_{\rm C} (\delta_0-\mu)^2]$, which is linked to the LP effective mass via $M_* \simeq X_0^2 M_{\rm LP}$~\cite{Carusotto2013}.
 Here we have eliminated the dependence on the pairing field using the stationary condition~(\ref{eq:QDconds}.iii).
 Note that the interplay between the inter- and intraspecies interactions is encoded within the density derivative of the thermodynamic potential which thus results in an effective ``trapping potential''~\cite{SM}.
 Figure~\ref{fig:Fig3}(c) shows how the density profiles have a flat top, and that the saturation density and droplet radius decreases and increases, respectively, as $|\delta g|$ becomes smaller (i.e., considering more negative cavity detuning).
 Overall, we find droplet radii of order $\sim 10$ $\mu$m, which is compatible with ongoing experiments.

 \paragraph{Conclusions.---} In this work, we have shown that exciton-polaritons can host quantum droplets, the ultimate liquid-like behavior of a quantum fluid of light.
-The advantage of polariton droplets over their cold-atom counterparts is that they do not suffer from three-body recombination, and there is in principle a greater range of particle numbers that can be accessed.
+Our findings complement previous studies of liquid light in the context of nonlinear optics with competing nonlinearities~\cite{Michinel2002, Michinel2006, Novoa2009, Wu2013}, as well as quasi-equilibrium photon fluids in plasma and semiconductor environments~\cite{Figueiredo2024}.
+The advantage of polariton droplets over their cold-atom counterparts is that they do not suffer from three-body recombination, due to the lack of deep two-body bound states~\cite{Braaten2006}, and there is in principle a greater range of particle numbers that can be accessed.
 Furthermore, the Bogoliubov excitation spectrum is more readily probed in polariton condensates, thus providing a deeper insight into the broken symmetries and associated Goldstone modes of a Bose mixture.
+Specifically, there is currently a lack of consensus between different perturbative methods~\cite{Petrov2015,HuPRL2020} about the dispersions of the spin and density modes.
 The driven-dissipative nature of the polariton system is not expected to change our results qualitatively for long polariton lifetimes~\cite{Marchetti2014, Sun2017, Ballarini2020} and these effects can also be straightforwardly incorporated in our GP analysis, e.g., through a nonresonant pumping scheme \cite{Keeling2008}.

 Our results suggest that quantum droplets of light are achievable for realistic ranges of parameters in current TMD experiments.
 Key signs of the droplet phase include an ultra-low-threshold for condensation, the absence of a blueshift with varying pump power, an unchanging Bogoliubov spectrum, and a condensate size of $\sim$ 10 $\mu$m.
 The observation of quantum droplets would provide an unmistakable signature of the elusive quantum nature of exciton-polariton quasiparticles, thus opening promising avenues into the long-standing challenge of quantum polaritonics~\cite{Gerace2019,Liew2023}.